 Cimarron Strip was one of the best of the many TV Western series.

-It aired on CBS in 23 episodes, of ninety minutes each, like The Virginian and Wagon Train.
+It aired on CBS in one season of 23 episodes, ninety minutes each, like The Virginian and Wagon Train.
 It was broadcast between September 1967 and March 1968.

 It starred Stuart Whitman as Marshal Jim Crown.
 The story is set in the 1880s in the area that would become the Oklahoma Panhandle but which was then a kind of lawless no-man’s-land known as a hideout for outlaws.
 It was fertile territory for a TV Western marshal.